pinkchilengue/templates/README.md

 > [!NOTE] In this file, you’ll find the structure you should follow to document your mobile app in the README.md file for LEIC-ES-2024-25.
 It’s a single file with guidelines.
 You can add more sections, but for assessment normalisation and automation, include all sections of this template.
 Your professors will clarify about specificities of your app.

-# _[your product name]_ Development Report
+# _HEALTH+_ Development Report

-Welcome to the documentation pages of _[your product name]_!
+Welcome to the documentation pages of HEALTH+!

-This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _[your product name]_, from high-level vision to low-level implementation decisions.
+This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about HEALTH+, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)